Luracast/Restler/README.md

 # Luracast Restler

 Restler is a simple and effective multi-protocol REST API Server written in PHP.
+Just deal with your business logic in php, restler will take care of the REST!

 * [Developer Home](http://luracast.com/products/restler/)